Best practices for configuring EOP

 |We recommend creating this reject rule only in cases where you are certain that no legitimate email from your domain is sent from the Internet to your mail server.
 This can happen in cases where a message is sent from a user in your organization to an outside recipient and subsequently forwarded to another recipient in your organization.|

-For increased protection, we also recommend blocking some or all of the following extensions: ade, adp, ani, bas, bat, chm, cmd, com, cpl, crt, exe, hlp, ht, hta, inf, ins, isp, job, js, jse, lnk, mda, mdb, mde, mdz, msc, msi, msp, mst, pcd, pif, reg, scr, sct, shs, url, vb, vbe, vbs, wsc, wsf, wsh
+For increased protection, we also recommend using Transport rules to block some or all of the following extensions: ade, adp, ani, bas, bat, chm, cmd, com, cpl, crt, hlp, ht, hta, inf, ins, isp, job, js, jse, lnk, mda, mdb, mde, mdz, msc, msi, msp, mst, pcd, reg, scr, sct, shs, url, vb, vbe, vbs, wsc, wsf, wsh.
+This can be done by using the Any attachment file extension includes these words condition.

 Troubleshoot general issues and trends by using the reports in the Office 365 admin center.
 Find single point specific data about a message by using the message trace tool.
 Learn more about reporting at Reporting and message trace in Exchange Online Protection.
 Learn more about the message trace tool at Trace an Email Message.